Fort Garry-Riverview

-Fort Garry-Riverview was a provincial electoral division in the Canadian province of Manitoba.
+Fort Garry-Riverview was a provincial electoral district of Manitoba, Canada.
 It was created by the decennial electoral redistribution in 2008, out of parts of Lord Roberts and Fort Garry.
 It was in south-central Winnipeg.

-It bordered the ridings of Fort Richmond, St. Norbert, Riel, St. Vital, St. Boniface, Fort Rouge, River Heights, and Fort Whyte.
+It bordered the ridings of St. Norbert, Fort Richmond, Riel, St. Vital, St. Boniface, Fort Rouge, River Heights, and Fort Whyte.
 The riding's population in 2006 was 20,365.

-Fort Garry-Riverview was eliminated by redistribution in 2018 and its territory went to parts of the re-created Fort Garry and Fort Rouge.
+Fort Garry-Riverview was eliminated by redistribution in 2018.
+Its territory went to the re-created Fort Garry and Fort Rouge.